Hearing Aids and Appliances

 What you can get

-We'll fund you to see an audiologist.
+Once your hearing condition is approved, we'll fund you to see an audiologist to arrange suitable hearing aids.
 They'll advise you on a range of options to meet your hearing needs.

 • ear moulds